slf-dot-ch/snowmicropyn/docs/install.rst

 Uninstalling
 ============

-Get rid of *snowmicropyn* is simple too:
+Getting rid of *snowmicropyn* is simple too:

 .. code-block:: console